-Assists families, senior citizens and the community with stray and abandoned cats including helping with trapping, food, veterinarian care and information
+RappCats provides assistance to local families, senior citizens, and the community with stray and abandoned cats including helping with trapping, food, veterinary care, and essential information.

 What RappCats Does